emtee40/adebar-wiki/Configuration.md

   of the `bash` binary using `#!/usr/bin/env bash`.
 You can override that to a preferred fixed location using this variable, e.g.
   `BASH_LOCATION="/bin/bash"` if needed – except for `adebar-cli` itself.
+* `WIKI_BASE`: The *Adebar* wiki is available at Codeberg and Github.
+Using this variable, you can decide where wiki links should point to; by default, they will go to Codeberg for better privacy.
+If you run a local mirror of the *Adebar* repository incl. its wiki (e.g. using [Gitea](https://gitea.io/), you can also point wiki links there.

 ## User-defined Functions